rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 **iGov-NL**

-OP SHOULD support sector identifiers.
-Other than in [OpenID.Core] this can be a sector identifier not under a single administrative control, but used in a broader group of service providers under indirect control such as regulations.

-TODO, NOTE: sector identifiers in [OpenID.Core] may imply expectations for a specific type of implementation, to be reviewed!

 The Netherlands has standardized on using a citizen identification number (_BurgerServiceNummer_ or BSN), for citizen to government related interactions.
-Usage of the BSN is restricted by law.
-The BSN is therefor considered a sector identifier rather than a public identifier.
+Usage of the BSN is restricted by Dutch law.
+The BSN therefor SHOULD be protected by additional security controls.
+For example, a BSN in the `sub` parameter can be encrypted to the Relying Party.

+A `sub` containing a BSN SHOULD be handled using `subject_type=public`.
+For use cases where the BSN is not explicitly applicable, alternative identifiers SHOULD be used.
+Such subject identifiers can be either public or pairwise, depending on the identifier and use case.
+An OP conforming to this profile SHOULD support public identifiers.

 **/iGov-NL**